 4.2.1 Princes Gate has consistently performed well since 2015 and has continued to perform well despite the Covid-19 restrictions.
-However, there was one unit that was vacant during the 2023 survey which was due to B&M moving to the Queensgate Centre.
+However, there was one unit that was vacant during the 2023 survey which was due to B&M moving to the Queensgate Centre and has not been filled during the 2024 survey.